United States Mint coin sets: United States Mint America the Beautiful Quarters Silver Proof Set

 The 50 State Quarters Proof Sets are also produced in 90% silver and again are the same as the year's Silver Proof Set but in a reduced navy-blue packaging and unique certificate of authenticity.
 All issues were produced at the San Francisco Mint.

 United States Mint District of Columbia and U.S. Territories Quarters Proof Set

 Upon completion of the 50 State Quarters Program, it was decided to honor Washington D.C. and the U.S. Overseas Territories in a similar manner.
 The District of Columbia and United States Territories Quarters allowed for the minting of six designs in 2009 and these were sold as a set.
 All were produced at the San Francisco Mint.

 United States Mint Presidential $1 Coin Proof Set

-With the launch of the Presidential $1 Coin Program, four dollar coins were released each year from 2007-2016 - each depicting a serving U.S. President.
+With the launch of the Presidential $1 Coin Program, four dollar coins were released each year from 2007 to 2016 - each depicting a serving U.S. President.
 This set is the sleeve of dollar coins from regular issue mint sets on its own with reduced packaging and a different certificate of authenticity.
 The program ended in 2016 when all eligible presidents had been honored.